raghavc04/React-Js-Password-manager/README.md

-# Password Manager - React.js
+# Password Manager - React.js (use client in place of frontend or backend server)

 ## Overview
 A secure and user-friendly password manager built using React.js for the frontend and Node.js with MongoDB for the backend.
 It allows users to store, retrieve, and manage their passwords securely.